ontola/home/_posts/2019-12-15-publishing-Dutch-governmental-meetings-as-linked-data.md

 Although we've seen that e-democracy and civic participation can be very successful, one key element is often missing: the actual decision-making process.
 This has to do with the fact that e-democracy discussions tend to happen parallel to the actual governmental meetings.
 We wanted to bring these two worlds together.
-In order to achieve that goal, we decided to work on gathering and standardizing the data that these decision-makers create: meetings, votes, agenda items and many other documents.
+To achieve that goal, we decided to work on gathering and standardizing the data that these decision-makers create: meetings, votes, agenda-items and many other documents.

 In 2016 we started working with the [Open State Foundation](https://openstate.eu/), who initiated Open Raadsinformatie (Open Municipality Data).
 VNG (the Dutch Municipality Union) provided funding, we joined forces, got involved with the technology, and helped to scale the project up from 7 to over 120 municipalities and 6 provinces.